lisaparty/ubertooth/docs/source/build_guide.rst

 Prerequisites
 ^^^^^^^^^^^^^

-Before building libbtbb and the Ubertooth tools, some prerequisites will need to be installed.
+Before building libbtbb and the Ubertooth tools, prerequisites will need to be installed.
 Examples that may be available from your operating system’s package repositories are: